Bluscream/Enhanced_Steam_Standalone/README.md

 ------------

-These instructions have been tested on Ubuntu 14.04, but the script (stop-start.sh) should work on any Unix based system, including Mac OSX.
+These instructions have been tested on Ubuntu 14.04, but the script (stop-start-bash.sh) should work on any Unix based system, including Mac OSX.
 On systems that don't use apt-get for installation you'll have to work out the installation of nginx and